desmos-labs/desmos/x/posts/spec/02-concepts.md

 Value to be displayed within the post text instead of the URL value itself.
 This might be useful if you want to shorten a link or if you want to represent a clickable text.

 ### Author
-The address of the author of the post.
+Address of the post author.

 ### Conversation ID (optional)
 The ID of the original post of the conversation.
 This ID identifies the parent post (if existent) where the conversation